 It should be noted that the IP address used for the br-lan bridge in the MP devices needs to be configured during setup, and may or may not be made to lie in the IP address space used on the LAN to which the mesh may be connected.
-Operation is essentially the same in both cases, but care must be taken to manage the address space in the former case.
+Operation is essentially the same in both cases, but care must be taken to manage the address space in the former case to avoid conflicts with LAN addresses.